Comparing the prices of red wine

 Behind the numbers

-Isla Negra Seashore Merlot is a key example.
-Fifty-six per cent of retailers are charging as much as £7.99 per bottle, compared to the most-common price of £5, charged by 42%.
-Another wine for which customers are willing to pay more is Casillero Del Diablo Cabernet Sauvignon – 46% of retailers sell it for as much for £9.49, which is £2.50 more than the most-common price (£6.99).
+Trivento Reserve Malbec is a key example.
+Sixty-two per cent of retailers are charging as much as £10.99 per bottle, compared with the most-common price of £6.99, charged by 38%.
+Another wine for which customers are willing to pay more is Casillero Del Diablo Cabernet Sauvignon – 50% of retailers sell if for as much as £9.99.